-Businesses knew that Elten would return to German territory on 1 August 1963 and so the night before, Dutch and German exporters filled their vans to the brim with goods like coffee and butter and quietly slept overnight in the town.
+Businesses knew that Elten would return to German territory on 1 August 1963 and so the night before, Dutch and German exporters filled hundreds of vans to the brim with goods like coffee and butter (that were much more expensive in Germany at the time) and quietly slept overnight in the town.

 When they woke up, the trucks were automatically on German territory and no border crossing was necessary.

 That meant that no import duties could be paid.
 We hear you asking, “so what?”.